francois-gm/go-kabk/2023-2024-go4-thesis-assignment/02a-html-boilerplate/README.md

 Your website folder will include several files and sub-folders.
 With a few, it's fine, but the bigger it gets, the more it becomes important to have a logical way to order all that.

 For your **website ressource**, let's order them in this sub-folder:

-`/assets/..`
+- `/assets/..`

 This folder contains elements required for your website to run.
 These elements are likely to be required on **all** your pages.
-Inside this folder, you can find a /css subfolder, a /fonts subfolder, a /images subfolder and a /js subfolder.
+Inside this folder, you can find a `/assets/css` subfolder, a `/assets/fonts` subfolder, a `/assets/images` subfolder and a `assets/js` subfolder.

+For your **website contents**, let's order them in this sub-folder:

-`/content/..`
+- `/content/..`

 Put your images, videos, files, etc there...

 Your pages (index.html but also other pages) can stay on the top level of your folder.